 Ky and Yu-Fen Fan Fund Travel Grant from the AMS

-Interested in research collaboration between mathematicians located in U.S./Canada and China?
+The China Exchange Program grants support research collaboration between mathematicians located in U.S./Canada and China.

 The purpose of these grants is to support travel of mathematical scientists at institutions in the U.S. or Canada on visits to research colleagues in China and to support travel of (generally, less senior) mathematical scientists from China to the U.S. or Canada for visits with U.S. or Canadian research colleagues at U.S. or Canadian institutions.